jsoref/thorium/api/docs/src/users/viewing_files.md

 </video>

 If you want to filter the files that are listed you can do that by changing the filter settings.
 Currently Thorium supports groups, submission date ranges, and a single key/value tag as filters.
-Tag key/values are case sensitive.
+Tag key/values are case-sensitive.
 Multi-tag filtering of files and tag normalization are both planned features that will improve file browsing.

 <p align="center">